 Typically, you don't equate low-cost providers with high quality.
 WordPress hosting, on the other hand, is a bit of an outlier.
 Since the market is so competitive, providers can deliver low rates to attract new customers.
 As a buyer, this is fantastic news.

-In practice, this means that best web hosting services for WordPress starting at less than $5 a month are available.
+In practice, this means that the best web hosting services for WordPress starting at less than $5 a month are available.
 Furthermore, they are frequently capable of handling sites with high traffic volumes.
 All of the providers in this roundup are highly recommended by us.

 You may also want to read these blogs too: